adamruzicka/foreman_theme_satellite/README.md

 4. Usage of downstream translations for upstream use.

 ### Needed changes:
-Moving from upstream to downstream (from branding perspective) require some changes:
+Moving from upstream to downstream (from branding perspective) requires some changes:

 1. images/logos, css.
 2. functionality. (overriding provider_friendly_name of compute resources - e.g. openstack model to return “RHEL OPENSTACK PLATFORM” instead of “OPENSTACK”)